 icon icon icon icon icon icon icon

-For 75 years, CARE has led the way to a better life for millions of vulnerable people around the world.
+For nearly 80 years, CARE has led the way to a better life for the world’s most at-risk people.

 CARE is on the forefront of using crypto donations to save lives.